a-mhamdi/ros2/Slides/parts/foundations.typ

 ---

-#danger[Limitations of *ROS1*]
+#danger[Limitations of *ROS 1*]

-While *ROS1* achieved significant success, the evolving robotics landscape highlighted several limitations in its design, including:
+While *ROS 1* achieved significant success, the evolving robotics landscape highlighted several limitations in its design, including:

     / Multi-robot systems: Struggled with decentralized communication and discovery in large or dynamic networks.
     / Real-time control: Lacked native support for real-time performance requirements.